 An art history degree from St. Catherine University immerses you in the depth and breadth of Western art history.
-Special emphasis is placed on contemporary art and studying the roles and representation of women in art history.
+The art history program places a special emphasis on contemporary art and studying the roles and representation of women.

 Immerse Yourself in the World of Art

 At St. Kate's, the art history major is unique in its requirement of studio art courses — so you experience how art is created.